Central Vista Redevelopment Project: Common Central Secretariat

-A set of ten doughnut-shaped buildings on four plots as Secretariat will be built on either side of Rajpath.
-The height of all the buildings will be less than 42 meters (height of India Gate) and they will have 7 floors.
-Exteriors of all buildings will be similar to surrounding Lutyens buildings and they will be connected to each other and to the Delhi Metro network by electric people-movers in underground ways and overground buses.
+A set of ten doughnut-shaped buildings on four plots, comprising a unified Central Secretariat, will be built on either sides of the Kartavya Path.
+The height of all the buildings will be lower than 42 meters (height of India Gate), and each shall have 7 floors.
+The exteriors of all buildings will be similar to that of the surrounding buildings conforming to the Lutyens' style.
+An extension of the Delhi Metro via the Green Line will provide connectivity to the Common Central Secretariat.

-The existing Secretariat Building houses only 22 ministries with 41,000 employees while the rest are spread across the city of New Delhi.
+The existing Secretariat Building houses 22 ministries with 41,000 employees, whereas the rest are spread across New Delhi.
 The new facility itself will house all the 51 ministries.

-Central Conference Center

-Vigyan Bhavan will be demolished and a new Central Conference Center will be built.

 New office and residence for the Vice President and the Prime Minister

 The residence of the Vice President will be relocated to a plot north of the North Block, while the residence and office of the Prime Minister will be moved to a plot south of the South Block.
-Bringing them both within the Central Vista will cut down on travel time and decrease traffic restrictions.
+Bringing them both within the Central Vista will cut down on travel time and decrease traffic snarls caused by the movement of ministers and high-ranking government functionaries, which entails road blockades and inconvenience to the public.

 The Vice President's enclave will be on a site of 15 acres, with 32 five-storey buildings at a maximum height of 15 meters.
-The Prime Minister's new office and residence will be on a site of 15 acres, with 10 four-storey buildings at a maximum height of 12 meters with a building for keeping Special Protection Group.
+The new office and residence of the Prime Minister shall be housed on a site of 15 acres, with 10 four-storey buildings at a maximum height of 12 meters.
+A dedicated building has been earmarked for the Special Protection Group.